pingcap/tidb-dev-guide/src/understand-tidb/transaction_kv.md

 # Summary

-This section talks about the brief steps of tranaction processing in the TiKV part, and related interfaces, implementations and optimizations.
+This section talks about the brief steps of transaction processing in the TiKV part, and related interfaces, implementations and optimizations.